 If your Bose speaker has a low impedance, for example, four ohms, it can strain your receiver’s power supply.
 Remember that a speaker with low impedance requires power that a receiver with higher impedance might not supply.

 What can happen if this is the case?
 Most modern receivers have protection circuits and thermal fuses.
 So, they can shut down in case of an overload to protect your speakers.
 In some instances, your speakers can get damaged.
-It’s safe to purchase a suitable receiver and Bose speaker than ignore and be sorry later.
+It’s safer to purchase a suitable receiver and Bose speaker than ignore and be sorry later.

-On Speaker Sensitivity
+Consider Speaker Sensitivity

 Speaker sensitivity is another critical thing to have in mind when planning to use Bose speakers with other receivers.
 It refers to the speaker’s ability to turn electrical signals from the amp into sound.
 Speakers with high sensitivity (decibels or dB) are more efficient than others.